dobkeratops/compiler/README.md

 I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.(I have worked mostly on platforms where vtables were unacceptable).
 The standard libraries are messy but easily replaced.
 UFCS would be a big step forward.

-Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.
+Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code

 Rust on the other hand is a little too restrictive; in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
 Rust Traits are good but I'd prefer them optional & duck-typed.
 Rusts philosophy edges toward verbosity,'costs must be explicit' -IMO costs should be deterministic sure, but typing more for slow code doesn't make it faster- it wastes time on setup,tools,tests..
 What is important is expressivity, ability to write optimal code more elegantly.
 Rust has to *over-estimate* safety to be sure.
 Some performant patterns are still safe, without being compile-time provable. empirical tests are usually good enough.